I'm just going to post this since I can. Let me start by saying I currently own 2 Insights, 2 Victi and 3 Victories, so I'm a little biased.

 For much more info, look at my thoughts here on the Victory and other High-end markers:

 I have also owned every generation of Victory, from 4 V1s through the Ripper and two VIS Victories I own today.
 I still regret trading those earlier V1s ... they were just so darn good.
-I have owned every high-end available today with the exception of the Vanquish, and I keep coming back to the Victory time and time again.
+I have owned every high-end available today and I keep coming back to the Victory time and time again.
 Two phenomenal engines in one package ... the flexibility that gives you is undeniable.

 As much as I hate saying this, I would probably start with the Victory as it is a more mature platform overall and offers both a world-class spool and poppet in one platform.